The Best Types of Fences For Dogs: Choosing the Right Fencing For Your Pup0 comments

 Physical Dog Fences

-The most common option is a standard physical fence – chain link, vinyl, or wood are a few popular choices.
+One of the most common types of fences for dogs is a standard physical fence – chain link, vinyl, or wood are a few popular choices.
 According to Home Guide, the average wire fence will cost $2 per foot, vinyl around $15 per foot, and wood about $25 per foot.
 They estimate that 1 acre would cost between $1,050 for barbed wire and $7,000 for a split wood rail fence.
 This is just the cost for materials assuming you can build the fence yourself.
 Installation costs will vary widely by region, but can add $500-$5000 in costs for an acre.
 The nice thing about a physical fence is that it will likely add value to your property and, depending on the style, might even keep some wild animals out.

 Wireless Dog Fence

 If you can’t build a physical fence or don’t want one, you can consider one of the main high tech dog fence choices.
-There are in-ground, buried wire fences, wireless fences with base stations, and GPS dog fences.
+These types of fences for dogs are in-ground, buried wire fences, wireless fences with base stations, and GPS dog fences.

 Invisible Fence® is the most popular buried wire fence and is installed by a professional.
 For 1 acre, it can cost between $2,000-$2,500 depending on your region and the version you get.
 There are DIY versions of this from PetSafe that you can install yourself for much less.
 Plan to spend the weekend digging a three-inch-deep trench and laying the wire.
 Keep in mind that while these systems can be in any custom shape and cover up to 25 acres, they are difficult to use in very rocky terrain or through areas with water.
 Also, customers report that they can often break, requiring a call to the installer to come fix for additional fees.
 In addition, the signal is emitted as a circle around the wire, so some tall dogs or high-jumping dogs can jump over the signal.
 During winter, piles of snow can also make it easy to escape by jumping over the signal.
 Unfortunately, these systems are not portable and most people leave them when they move.